jyansir/jyansir.github.io/_pages/about.md

 I graduated from [Chu Kochen Honors College](http://ckc.zju.edu.cn/ckcen/main.htm), Zhejiang University (浙江大学竺可桢学院) with a bachelor's degree and am a full-time PhD student in the College of Computer Science and Technology, Zhejiang University (浙江大学计算机科学与技术学院), advised by [Jian Wu (吴健)](https://person.zju.edu.cn/0004274).
 I also collaborate with the researcher [Jintai Chen (陈晋泰)](https://scholar.google.com/citations?user=ZiY3xYEAAAAJ) from the University of Illinois Urbana-Champaign closely.

-My research interest includes tabular language model pre-training, relational deep learning and neural architecture engineering.
+My research interest includes foundation model pre-training, [relational deep learning](https://proceedings.mlr.press/v235/fey24a.html) and neural architecture engineering for tabular data or multi-table prediction.

 I am also an amateur photographer and ACG enthusiast, and very willing to join relevant offline activities in my spare time.